ct1counter/bezout-gpgcd/README.md

 # bezout-gpgcd
-A way of solving approximate GCD problems (studying)
+An implementation of the GPGCD algorithm with the Bezout matrix.

+## Paper

+Boming Chi and Akira Terui.
+The GPGCD Algorithm with the Bezout Matrix.
+Computer Algebra in Scientific Computing – CASC 2020, Lecture Notes in Computer Science, Springer, 2020, to appear.

+## Contents

-gpgcd-bezout.mpl: the source code of this algorithm
+* gpgcd-bezout.mpl: the source code of this algorithm

-manual.mw: a manual about how to execute the source code
+* manual.mw: a manual about how to execute the source code

+## Notes

-Code of the original GPGCD algorithm: https://github.com/atelieraterui/gpgcd
+* Code of the original GPGCD algorithm: https://github.com/atelieraterui/gpgcd